Samuel-The-Daya/Just-The-Docs-Template/docs/Remote-Repositories-And-Sub-Pages/Pushing-and-Pulling.md

 When you want to grab the latest commits from your remote repository on GitHub:

 ```
 git pull origin <INSERT-YOUR-BRANCH-NAME>
 ```

-If your repository has is not updated to the current state of the remote repository, pulling will update your local repository.
+If your repository is not updated to the current state of the remote repository, pulling will update your local repository.

-Before pushing to a remote repository you must pull first.
+It is best practice to pull before pushing to avoid merge conflicts.

 **Important:** If you made any commits on your local repository before pulling, you may run into **merge conflicts** that you have to resolve.